DataBiosphere/duos-ui/DEVNOTES.md

 npm install
 ```

 3. Install configs for an environment.
-This example is for the perf environment, but you can use values from any environment by looking at the deployed configs in https://duos-k8s.dsde-{%ENV%}.broadinstitute.org/config.json where {%ENV%} is any of `dev`, `staging`, `alpha`, or `prod`
+This example is for the `alpha` environment, but you can use values from any environment by looking at the deployed configs in https://duos-k8s.dsde-{%ENV%}.broadinstitute.org/config.json where {%ENV%} is any of `dev`, `staging`, `alpha`, or `prod`
 Remember to set the `env` value appropriately.
-We use `local` for running via npm, but under docker, we use a real env like `dev`
+We use `local` for running via npm, but under docker, we use a real env like `dev`.
+The installation steps outlined in this step can also be completed using the [render-configs.sh](scripts/render-configs.sh) script which can generate all required
+files for local development.
 ```
 cp config/alpha.json public/config.json
 ```